simonesilvestroni/m2m-website/_posts/2020-08-06-a-little-boy-that-santa-claus-forgot-on-a-b-29.md

 Here is the demo of the song, at the time **entirely played by Paolo Clementi** with the acoustic viola.
 We recorded dozen of tracks, while he played the solo on top of these layers.
 Both the solo and the final viola riff made it to the final version.

-{% include pattern-bandcamp.html iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2694261691/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/track=793443290/transparent=true/" seamless><a href="https://music.minutestomidnight.co.uk/album/after-1989-a-trip-to-freedom-original-demos-outtakes">After 1989: A Trip To Freedom (Original Demos &amp; Outtakes) by Minutes to Midnight</a></iframe>' %}
+{% include pattern-bandcamp.html size="bc-ep" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/album=2694261691/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/track=793443290/transparent=true/" seamless><a href="https://music.minutestomidnight.co.uk/album/after-1989-a-trip-to-freedom-original-demos-outtakes">After 1989: A Trip To Freedom (Original Demos &amp; Outtakes) by Minutes to Midnight</a></iframe>' %}

 <div class="text-center my-5 py-3">
   <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/work/sound-design/after-1989/" title="Read the album case study"><span class="text-uppercase fs-4">🔗 <strong class="d-inline-block ms-1">Read the album case study</strong></span></a>